 But it is painful.
 Puppy teeth are notoriously sharp.
 That pinching is a form of communication.
 While gnawing on our shoes or hands, puppies try to tell us: ‘I’m hungry, I’m tired, I’m thirsty, I need to go to the bathroom‘.

-While ruling out whether one of those unmet needs is at the root of the behaviour, an immediate solution is to give the puppy something it can chew on, such as a toy or a specially designed chew stick.
-Then, offer praise when the puppy stops chewing and takes the offered toy.
+While determining whether one of those unmet needs is causing the behaviour, an immediate solution is to give the puppy something it can chew on, such as a toy or a specially designed chew stick.
+Then, praise the puppy when it stops chewing and takes the toy.

-Another thing to consider is whether the puppy – just like a baby – has had enough sleep.
-Without adequate rest and nap time, “You will see a puppy that starts to deteriorate behaviourally, gets overstimulated more easily, gets what we would call ‘grumpy’, prickly and biting,” which is simply frustrating for everyone.
+Another thing to consider is whether the puppy—like a baby—has had enough sleep.
+Without adequate rest and nap time, “you will see a puppy that starts to deteriorate behaviourally, gets overstimulated more easily, gets what we would call ‘grumpy’, prickly and biting,” which is simply frustrating for everyone.

 Puppies are a concentration of power.

 Puppies and young dogs have tons of energy, which is great for young, active families.
-But if time is tight or schedules change, families should consider taking them to a dog park to allow them to let off steam.
+However, if time is tight or schedules change, families should consider taking their dogs to a dog park to let them let off steam.

-This is something that does not necessarily apply to younger puppies.
-However, should puppies suddenly be surrounded by a group of unfamiliar dogs investigating the newcomer, ‘this can create lifelong fear that develops into reactivity, sometimes aggression’.
+This does not necessarily apply to younger puppies.
+However, if puppies suddenly are surrounded by a group of unfamiliar dogs investigating the newcomer, ‘this can create lifelong fear that develops into reactivity, sometimes aggression.’

-When dogs are older, visiting dog parks might be something to consider.
-Avoiding ‘accidents’ and damage to furniture caused by chewing can be achieved by limiting a puppy’s access to the entire house.
+When dogs are older, visiting dog parks might be a good idea.
+Limiting a puppy’s access to the entire house can prevent accidents and damage to furniture caused by chewing.

 Start by keeping them in a controlled space.
 Crate training is helpful, as is offering them a ‘designated space’.

-A dog crate or small puppy-proof room where they can relax without humans hovering and telling them, “No!” is essential for their development.
-“We have to be careful how many ‘no’s’ we say to our dogs during the day,” otherwise, when necessary, the “no” becomes annoying white noise instead of direction.
+dog crate or small puppy-proof room where dogs can relax without humans hovering and telling them, “No!” is essential for their development.
+“We must be careful how many ‘no’s’ we say to our dogs during the day. " Otherwise, when necessary, the “no” becomes annoying white noise instead of direction.

 How to choose the right food for our puppy

-At this point, one is confronted with a vast selection of foodstuffs: understanding which is the most suitable for our dog is certainly not easy, and often, one tends to be attracted to the food with the most attractive packaging and perhaps the best price.
+At this point, one is confronted with a vast selection of foodstuffs.
+Understanding which is most suitable for our dog is certainly not easy, and often, one tends to be attracted to the food with the most attractive packaging and perhaps the best price.

-This choice, however, cannot be made lightly: it is always good to know that a complete and balanced diet is one of the fundamental building blocks for healthy growth, together with genetics and factors related to the environment in which the dog lives.
+This choice, however, cannot be made lightly.
+It is always good to know that a complete and balanced diet, along with genetics and factors related to the dog's environment, is one of the fundamental building blocks for healthy growth.

 Genetics is a predetermined factor, and the living environment is usually not adjustable.
 In contrast, diet is something we can act on directly and is one of the first choices every dog owner must make to ensure their dog’s well-being.
 Therefore, let us try to answer any questions you may have about your puppy’s diet.